• Skip to primary navigation

 Lentil Loaf Ingredient Substitutions

-• For baking, regular rolled oats and quick cooking are usually interchangeable in a recipe.
+• Regular rolled oats and quick cooking are usually interchangeable in a recipe for baking.
 If your recipe calls for quick-cooking oats and you only have old-fashioned rolled oats, pulse the old-fashioned oats in the food processor a few times.

 • Out of tomato paste?
 Use ketchup as a quick substitute.